spuddybike/DDI-Lifecycle-Documentation/documentation/src/User Guide/Introduction.rst

 Concepts and other elements in DDI-Lifecycle
 _____________________________________________

 Concepts are a cornerstone of DDI-Lifecycle, nearly 50 elements have a relationship to it.
-These include (among others)
+These include (among others):

 - Categories and ClassificationItems
 - Conceptual Variables, Represented Variables and Variables
 - Geographic Location and Geographic Structure Groups